vietanhle0101/vietanhle0101.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant and Master student at School of Informatics, Computing and Cyber Systems, Northern Arizona University.
-I am currently working under the supervision of Dr. Truong Nghiem.
-I gained BSc degree in Automation and Control Engineering (Talented program) from Hanoi University of Science and Technology, Vietnam in 2019.

-My current research interest includes Distributed Model Predictive Control for Multi-agent Systems, Intelligent Control using Machine Learning and Optimization, Robotics and Autonomous Systems.
+Viet-Anh Le is a M.Sc. student at the School of Informatics, Computing, and Cyber Systems, Northern Arizona University.
+He received the B.Sc. degree in Automation and Control Engineering (Talented program) from Hanoi University of Science and Technology, Vietnam in 2019.
+His current research interest includes Learning-based Control, Model Predictive Control, Distributed Optimization, Multi-agent and Autonomous Systems.
+He is a Student Member of the IEEE and the IEEE Control System Society.